Malang East Java, Indonesia Travel Guide

 Use translation apps or phrasebooks.

-Be aware of hidden ingredients like shrimp paste (terasi) in many dishes.
+Be aware of hidden components such as shrimp paste (terasi) in many dishes.

 Cross-contamination can occur in street food stalls.